Priority Medical Partners Direct, SC - Frequently Asked Questions

 Should I become a DPC member of PMPdirect, a Pay-Per-Visit patient of PMPdirect or just use my insurance through PMP?

 That is up to you.
+We believe the DPC Membership option provides the greatest value.
 Vast majority of patients with moderate to high deductibles ($3,000+) do not reach their yearly deductible limit even when paying traditional insurance based rates; therefore, there can be considerable savings choosing our DPC membership or Pay-Per-Visit model of care which can minimize patient out of pocket costs.
 If you would like us to provide you with advice to assist you in your decision just call our office and schedule a FREE 15 minute consultation so we can discuss your situation.
-This visit will not include any medical or legal advice.
+This visit will not include any medical advice.

 What happens if I need to be hospitalized or need to see a specialist physician?